Emerging Filmmakers TV Writing

 Portfolio Review

-In the final week of the program, each student will have a one-on-one virtual portfolio review with an industry professional to discuss their writing, their future academic and career goals and their ‘next-steps strategy’.
+In the final week of the program, each participant will have a one-on-one virtual portfolio review with an industry professional to discuss their writing, their future academic and career goals and their ‘next-steps strategy’.

 Professional Development